ocean146/SimROD/README.md

 <details close>
 <summary> Prepare ROD Dataset </summary>

 > During this project, we could only obtain the images and labels of the publicly available training set.
 Therefore, we randomly divided the acquired dataset, with 80% allocated for training and 20% for testing.
 The ROD dataset mentioned in this work refers to the version that we randomly divided.

 1. Download `00Train-raws.zip` from [here](https://openi.pcl.ac.cn/innovation_contest/innov202305091731448/datasets?lang=en-US) and arrange the images files in the following format:

 ```
-SimROD_vs_DIAP
+SimROD
 |-- data
     |-- ROD
         |-- raws